 Palm Oil's Ecological Impact

 Oil palm is grown as an industrial plantation crop, often (especially in Indonesia) on newly cleared rainforest or peat-swamp forests rather than on already degraded land or disused agricultural land.
 Indonesia and Malaysia Palm Oil Companies have destroyed enormous tracts of tropical rainforest which contain the world’s longest lists of threatened wildlife.
 Of the more than 400 land mammal species of Indonesia, 15 are critically endangered and another 125 threatened.
 Of Malaysia’s nearly 300 land mammal species, 6 are critically endangered and 41 threatened.
-The numbers of threatened species climb higher when terrestrial reptiles, amphibians, and birds are included.
-Moreover, certain animals, such as the orangutan, are only found in these countries; when their rainforest habitat vanishes, so will they.
+The numbers of threatened species climb higher when terrestrial reptiles, amphibians, birds, insects, spiders, flowering plants, non flowering plants and trees are included and climbs to .
+There are over 300,000 species which live in Indonesia & Malaysia.
+Moreover, certain animals, such as the orangutan, sun bear, Sumatra tiger, pygmy elephant and others, are only found in these countries; when their rainforest habitat vanishes, so will they.

 Five mammals exemplify the impending disaster: the Sumatran tiger, Sumatran and Bornean orangutans, Asian elephant, and Sumatran rhinoceros.
 Each of those species is endangered, with the 3 Sumatran species critically endangered.
 They once flourished in precisely those areas where rainforests have since been cleared for oil palm.